jburke5/microsim/INSTALL.md

     exec $SHELL
     ```

-1. Install Python 3.7 with pyenv.
-On macOS and Linux, running the following command will install 3.7.7, the latest release of Python 3.7:
+1. Install Python 3.9 with pyenv.
+On macOS and Linux, running the following command will install 3.9.13, the latest release of Python 3.9 at time of writing:

     ```
-    pyenv install 3.7.7
+    pyenv install 3.9.13
-    pyenv global 3.7.7
+    pyenv global 3.9.13
     ```

 1. Install [pipx](https://github.com/pipxproject/pipx), a tool to manage command line Python tools